Pakistan says army general, 5 others die in helicopter crash

 Pakistan is currently using helicopters and boats to evacuate flood victims from various parts of the country, including Baluchistan and Rajanpur, a district in eastern Punjab province.

-Rains and flash floods have killed nearly 478 people across the country since June.
+Rains and flash floods have killed at least 478 people across the country since June.
 The deluges have also completely destroyed or damaged nearly 37,000 homes in the flood-hit areas, according to a report released by the National Disaster and Management Authority.

 Rescue workers backed by the military have evacuated thousands of marooned people, including women and children.
 More rains are expected this week in Pakistan, where the monsoon season runs from July through September.